Bikeman868/Urchin/Urchin.Server.Owin/Ui/web/MVVM/readme.md

 `IntBinding` binds to an `int` property of a model.

-`ModelListBinding` binds to a list of model objects.
+`ModelList` binds to a list of model objects.

 ## View